Most compression socks are purely synthetic.

 Questions?
 We've got answers.

-What are cotton compression socks?
+What are cotton-blend compression socks?

 Compression socks that use cotton as part of their yarn construction, either as the primary fiber or as a wrapping around the synthetic core.
 The goal is to keep the graduated compression that makes them medically useful, while making them breathable and comfortable enough to wear all day.

-Do cotton compression socks provide real compression?
+Do cotton-blend compression socks provide real compression?

-Are cotton compression socks better for nurses?
+Are cotton-blend compression socks better for nurses?

 Compression socks that feel like regular socks.